nuuuwan/news_lk3_data/README.md

 The secretary says the buildings will be provided for private sector services without harming archaeological values.

+Colombo Records Billions in Unpaid Taxes; State-Owned Institutes Top List

 Austrian citizen dies and two others injured in an accident in the expressway

-Several government-owned buildings to be handed over to private sector under lease

 ...